corda/corda-docs-portal/content/en/platform/corda/5.2/application-networks/creating/mgm/endpoints.md

    {{% /tab %}}
    {{< /tabs >}}
    {{< note >}}
-   If the MGM is changing to a new hostname and the new hostname is not already included in the TLS certificate’s Subject Alternative Name (SAN), before proceeding with the registration you must configure a new certificate, as follows:
+   If the MGM is changing to a new hostname and the new hostname is not already included in the TLS certificate’s Subject Alternative Name (SAN), before proceeding with the re-registration you must configure a new certificate, as follows:
    1. [Generate a new key pair and request the issuance of a new certificate that contains the new hostname in it]({{< relref "./key-pairs.md#configure-the-cluster-tls-key-pair" >}}).
 Ensure that you specify a new alias for the uploaded certificate.
    2. [Configure communication properties using the alias of the new certificate]({{< relref "./config-node.md" >}}).
    To avoid any communication disruption with other members after the new certificate is configured and before the re-registration is complete, the new TLS certificate should contain both the old and the new hostname as SANs.
    {{< /note >}}
 4. [Re-register]({{< relref "reregister.md" >}}) with the updated registration context that contains the new endpoint URL.
 After successful re-registration, you should be able to see the MGM's new endpoint URL in their member-provided context.
 For example: